coinspect/learn-evm-attacks/test/Business_Logic/OnyxProtocol/README.md

 ## Step-by-step Overview

+The Onyx Protocol vulnerability centered on manipulating the protocol's exchange rate calculation (exchangeRate = totalSupply / totalShares).
+An "empty market" condition was created when Proposal 22 was approved to integrate PEPE token into the protocol.
+Here's how the vulnerability was exploited:

 1. Setup (Get Flash Loan)
    - Flash loan 4000 WETH from Aave
    - Swap WETH for PEPE tokens